 The Street-Fight between Chuck and Trent and Santana & Ortiz took the wrestling world by storm last week.
 Meanwhile Sasha Banks returns to Smackdown to confront Bayley on her betrayal.
 Jon Moxley survives an ambush attack from an unlikely ally in Will Hobbs, and Damian Priest has his first title defense against Timothy Thatcher.
 All that and plus a Sue-studded Being The Elite.

-No Count Outs: The Monster Mashup – No Count Outs
+No Count Outs: WWE Culture and Sting's First Match – No Count Outs

 Roman Reigns is the New Universal Champ!
 Matt and Tyler discuss his recent alignment with Paul Heyman and what that means going forward.
 Hangman Page betrays the Young Bucks and costs them a title opportunity and the end of an era for the elite.
 Moxley outwits MJF in a contract signing.
 Dominik impresses again as the Mysterio’s fight Rollins and Murphy.

-No Count Outs: The Monster Mashup – No Count Outs
+No Count Outs: WWE Culture and Sting's First Match – No Count Outs

 This week on No Count-Outs: Tyler and Matt discuss Kairi Sane’s final appearance on Raw.
 The two Championship tournaments currently going on in AEW and NXT.
 Matt Cardona showed up on Dynamite and Jon Moxley and Darby Allin teamed up in a brutal tornado tag team match against Brian Cage and Ricky Starks.

 A large number of corporations in America have struggled to balance worker safety and satisfying their bottom line.
 In sports and entertainment, there have been several examples of companies that have prioritized shareholders over employees.
 Arguably the worst example is not Major League Baseball, but World Wrestling Entertainment.